Average Case Analysis of Leaf-Centric Binary Tree Sources: Introduction

-\end{itemize} Property (iii) generalizes the concept of \emph{balanced} binary tree sources from \cite{HuckeLohrey,KiefferYS09}: When randomly constructing a binary tree with respect to a leaf-centric source of type (iii), the probability that the current weight is roughly equally splitted among the two children is lower-bounded by a function.
+\end{itemize} Property (i) quantifies how close $\sigma$ is to the binary search tree model.
+The latter is $\psi$-upper-bounded for $\psi(n) = 1/(n-1)$, which is the smallest function $\psi$ for which (i) makes sense (since the sum over all $\sigma(i,n-i)$ for $1 \leq i \leq n-1$ has to be one).
+Property (ii) generalizes the concept of balanced binary tree sources from \cite{GanardiHLS19,ZhangYK14}: When randomly constructing a binary tree with respect to a leaf-centric tree source of type (ii), the probability that the current weight is roughly equally split among the two children is bounded below by the function $\phi$.
 Therefore, for slowly decreasing functions $\phi$, balanced trees are preferred by this model.
-The binary search tree model satisfies all three conditions (i), (ii) and (iii).
-As our main results, we obtain for each of these three types of leaf-centric binary tree sources asymptotic bounds for the average size of the minimal DAG: \begin{itemize} \item[(a)] For leaf-centric sources of type (i), the average size of the minimal DAG is in $\mathcal{O}\left(\psi\left(\frac{1}{2}\log_4(n)\right) n\right)$, which is in $o(n)$ if $\psi(x) \in o(1)$. \item[(b)] Using a simple entropy argument based on a result from \cite{KiefferYS09}, we show that for every leaf-centric binary tree source of type (ii), the average size of the minimal DAG is lower-bounded by $\Omega(n/\log n)$. \item[(c)] For leaf-centric binary tree sources of type (iii), the average size of the minimal DAG is in $\mathcal{O}\big(\frac{n}{\phi(n)\log n}\big)$, which is in $o(n)$ if $\phi(n) \in \omega(1/\log n)$. \end{itemize} Both (a) and (c) imply the upper bound $\mathcal{O}(n/\log n)$ for the binary search tree model \cite{FlajoletGM97}, whereas (b) yields an information-theoretic proof of the lower bound $\Omega(n/\log n)$ from \cite{Devroye98}.

-The upper bounds (a) and (c) can be applied to the problem of universal tree compression \cite{HuckeLohrey,ZhangYK14}.
-It is shown in \cite{ZhangYK14} that a suitable binary encoding of the DAG yields a tree encoding whose average-case redundancy converges to zero assuming the trees are produced by a leaf-centric tree source for which the average DAG size is $o(n)$.
-See \cite{ZhangYK14} for precise definitions.

-In the final Section~\ref{sec-det} we briefly discuss so-called deterministic binary tree sources, for which the corresponding function $\sigma$ satisfies $\sigma(i,j)\in \{0,1\}$ for all $i,j \geq 1$.
-This yields a deterministic process that produces for every $n$ exactly one tree $t_n$ with $n$ leaves.
-We study the growth of the minimal DAG of $t_n$.
-Using the above result (b), we show that if there is a constant $c \geq 3$ such that for every $n \geq 2$ there is an $i \in [n/c, n-n/c]$ with $\sigma(i,n-i) = 1$ (which means that the process produces somehow balanced trees), then the size of the minimal DAG of $t_n$ can be bounded by $\mathcal{O}(\sqrt{n})$.
+Property (iii) is a stronger constraint than property (ii): Every leaf-centric tree source that is $\vartheta$-strongly-balanced for a function $\vartheta$ is also $\phi$-weakly-balanced for the function $\phi$ defined by $\phi(n)=\vartheta(\lceil \gamma n\rceil )$.